 There are multiple types of dogs, multiple types of disabilities, many of which are invisible, and multiple laws to govern various pieces of it all.
 This guide will break it all down into manageable sections, and hopefully ease the confusion.

-The main thing to remember is that service dogs are used by people who live with disabilities to generally improve their quality of life.
+The main thing to remember is that service dogs are used by people who live with disabilities.
+Service dogs can help people to access regular places in the community and keep people safe.
+And, to generally improve their quality of life.

 Jump to a section:

 - Comfort, Companion, & Emotional Support Animals

 - Service Dogs in Training

 - Questions Staff May Ask